 SJVC's Trades Studies program may be completed in 25 weeks.
-The program is designed for trades professionals who want to advance their career and who have earned a certificate of completion in Electrical Technology; Heating, Ventilation, Air Conditioning, and Refrigeration; or Maintenance Technician from San Joaquin Valley College (or an equivalent program at an institution that is recognized by the Council for Higher Education Accreditation).
+The program is designed for trades professionals who want to advance their career and who have earned a certificate of completion in Aviation Maintenance Technology; Electrical Technology; Heating, Ventilation, Air Conditioning, and Refrigeration; or Maintenance Technician from San Joaquin Valley College.
 The Trades Studies Associate of Science degree affords excellent opportunities for professional growth and development through instruction in general education coursework designed to produce the competencies of higher education that employers expect of college graduates.